-It contains everything you would need anyway and makes for super moist cookie bars.
+It contains everything you need anyway and makes for super moist cookie bars.

-They’re great for a mid-week snack, served warm after dinner with ice cream, or just when you need something sweet in a pinch.
+They’re ideal for a mid-week snack, served warm after dinner with ice cream, or just when you need dessert in a pinch.

 From start to finish, they take less than 30 minutes!

 You need not worry about lumps.
-They will melt into the apples during the bake.
+They’ll melt into the apples during the bake.

-I should want you that these are dangerous.
+I should warn you that this is dangerous.
+Dangerously addictive, that is!

-This super simple cake is made up of layers of graham crackers and lemon pudding.
+This super simple icebox cake comprises layers of Lorna Doone cookies and lemon pudding.

-The pudding is lightened up with Cool Whip, making it creamy and easier to spread.
+You’ll lighten the pudding with Cool Whip, making it creamy and easier to spread.

-After a few hours in the fridge, the graham crackers will just about start to soften, so that you can slice and serve.
+After a few hours in the fridge, the cookies will just about start softening so you can slice and serve.

 These shortbread-style cookies are melt-in-your-mouth good.

-If you like your cookies with a crunch, bake for 11 minutes until the edges start to turn brown.
+If you like yours with a crunch, bake for 11 minutes until the edges start to turn brown.

-For a shorter crumb, take out before the edges start to color, which will be around nine minutes, depending on your oven.
+For a shorter crumb, remove them before the edges start to color – around 9 minutes, depending on your oven.

-I make something like this at least once a month.
+I make this recipe at least once a month.
 In fact, I’m eating a shortbread and raspberry jam bar with my coffee as I type!

-Press the base into a firm bottom, reserving the rest to sprinkle over the top of the jam.
+The crumb mix combines brown sugar, oats, and flour.
+Press the base into a firm bottom, reserving the rest to sprinkle over the jam.

-Disney did lockdown right by posting all those fantastic recipes we all love!
+Disney did lockdown right by posting all those easy dessert recipes we love!
 Did you try the grilled cheese??